yufeizhao/yufeizhao.github.io/pm/index.md

 _Late policy_
 * **Penalty.** Late submissions will be penalized by 20% per each late day (24-hour increments, without fractional accounting).
   * Example: for an assignment due on Sunday, a submission worth _x_ points if turned in on time will be worth 0.6_x_ points if submitted on Tuesday.
-* **Multiple submission.** You are allowed to submit some of the problems on time and some of the problems in a separate "late" batch and have the late penalty applied only to the late batch.
+* **Multiple submissions.** You are allowed to submit some of the problems on time and some of the problems in a separate "late" batch and have the late penalty applied only to the late batch.
    * You are allowed to submit at most two batches (i.e., 1 ontime + 1 late batch, or 2 separate late batches)
    * The second batch may not contain any updates or replacement to an already submitted problem.
    * Please email me and the graders if you submit in two batches, with details on which problems are submitted in which batch, as multiple submissions complicate our grading process.